Tihar (festival): Kukur Tihar (Day 2)

-The second day is called Kukur (dog) Tihar, people do puja.
+The second day is called Kukur Tihar, on which people practice puja.
 On this day, all dogs, whether pets or strays, are offered treats and worshipped by placing a tika on their forehead and garlands of marigolds around their necks.
-This day marks the special relationship of human and dogs.
+This day celebrates the special relationship between humans and dogs.
 At the gates of Svarga, Yudhishthira refuses to enter without the dog, who reveals himself to be the god Yama.
 Thus, the ancient bond between man and dog is established in the Mahabharata.

 As mentioned in the Mahabharata, Bhairava, a fierce manifestation of Lord Shiva, had a dog as a vahana (vehicle).
 Yama, the god of death, is believed to own two guard dogs – each with four eyes.
 The dogs are said to watch over the gates of Naraka, the Hindu concept of Hell.
 Owing to this belief, this day is also observed as Naraka Chaturdashi.

 Kukur Tihar has since acquired widespread popularity on the internet and in 2016, was even adopted by a Mexican animal rights group for a similar celebration in Mexico City.

 Gai Tihar and Lakshmi Puja (Day 3)

 The morning of the third day is called Gai (cow) Tihar.
 The cow is an especially important animal in Hinduism and is considered sacred.
-The cow is the vahana of the goddess of wealth Lakshmi and is thus also associated with prosperity.
+There is a belief, Mahalaxmi's presence in the anus of cow or excretory products (Gobar and Gomutra) of it.
 Hindus revere the cow as a particularly docile animal that gives a lot more than it takes.
 The cow produces milk, cheese, ghee, urine and dung.
-While the first three can be eaten, the urine is believed to have beneficial health effects and the dung is burned as fuel or used as fertilizer.Thus, on the third day of Tihar, Nepali Hindus people show their gratitude to the cow by feeding them treats and worshipping them with tikas and garlands.

-The third day is also considered the most important day of the Tihar festival.
-Lakshmi, the patron goddess of the festival, is welcomed into homes that have been cleaned and the doorways and windows decorated with garlands made out of marigolds.
+While the first three can be eaten, the urine is believed to have beneficial health effects and the dung is burned as fuel or used as fertilizer.
+Thus, on the third day of Tihar, Nepali Hindus people show their gratitude to the cow by feeding them treats and worshipping them with tikas and garlands.The third day is also considered the most important day of the Tihar festival.
+Laxmi, the patron goddess of the festival, is welcomed into homes that have been cleaned and the doorways and windows decorated with garlands made out of marigolds.
 Diyos are put up all around the home, especially in doorways and windowsills, while electric lights are draped over houses in the belief that the goddess will not visit dark homes.
-A special puja is offered to Lakshmi in the evening, wishing for wealth, prosperity and good health.
+A special puja is offered to Laxmi in the evening, wishing for wealth, prosperity and good health.

 In the evening, young girls go around the neighbourhood, singing and dancing in a tradition called bhailo.
 They are offered small amounts of money and food as rewards for the entertainment they provide.
 Fireworks are also common on this particular day.